Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Assess

 Contrast Assess is a set of **rules** designed to perform highly accurate data flow analysis to detect vulnerabilities when **applications** are tested with normal test data.
-Assess is considered an **agent** mode, and is supported by the Java, .NET, Node.js and Ruby agents.
+Assess is an **agent** mode, and is supported by the Java, .NET, Node.js and Ruby agents.

 ---